Experienced Worker Assessment

 It replaces the JIB Mature Candidate Assessment and provides an improved, standardised and transparent process for experienced workers to accredit their skills.
 It’s been developed via an industry group comprising ECA, JIB, NET, Unite, Certsure, ECS, NAPIT, City and Guilds and EAL.

 The new Experienced Worker Assessment is based on the same content as the electrotechnical apprenticeship, so that both new entrants and existing workers are now being assessed and accredited against the same industry standard.

-It’s available across England and Wales from EAL (from 01 July) and City & Guilds (from 21 August) training centres, with Northern Ireland availability later in 2020.
+It’s available across England and Wales from EAL and City & Guilds training centres, with Northern Ireland availability coming soon.